fabric8io/docker-maven-plugin/README.md

-The reason is quite simple: I didn't knew them when I started and if you look at the commit history you will see that they all started their lifes roughly at the same time (March 2014).
+The reason is quite simple: I didn't knew them when I started and if you look at the commit history you will see that they all started their life roughly at the same time (March 2014).

 I expect there will be some settling soon and even some merging of efforts which I would highly appreciate and support.

-For what it's worth, here are some of my motivations for this plugins and what I want to achieve:
+For what it's worth, here are some of my motivations for this plugin and what I want to achieve:

-* I needed a flexible, **dynamic port mapping** from container to host ports so that truely isolated build can be achieved.
+* I needed a flexible, **dynamic port mapping** from container to host ports so that truly isolated build can be achieved.
 This should work on indirect setups with VMs like [boot2docker](https://github.com/boot2docker/boot2docker) for running on OS X.